jeff-hykin/mario-vsce/README.md

 #### Here's the json for the keybindings

+These keybindings are enabled BY DEFAULT.<br>
+Here's some code for mass-DISABLING keybindings that you don't want.<br>
-You can paste chunks of the code below in your `keybindings.json` if you want to mass-disable some of the keybindings.
+You can paste chunks of the code below in your `keybindings.json`.

 ```jsonc
     //